Social Skills for Students on the Autism Spectrum

-This graduate course is designed for school-based related service providers including speech-language pathologists, occupational therapists, physical therapists, psychologists, social workers, guidance counselors, or teachers who are seeking a deeper understanding of effective social skills intervention in the school setting.
-Participants will learn about and develop strategies for assessment, intervention, and monitoring social skills for students on the autism spectrum in K-12.
+This graduate course is designed for school-based related service providers including speech-language pathologists, occupational therapists, physical therapists, psychologists, social workers, guidance counselors, or teachers who are seeking a deeper understanding of effective social skills intervention in the school setting with an emphasis on supporting autistic students.
+Participants will learn about and develop strategies for assessment, intervention, and monitoring social skills in K-12.
 Participants will also explore the double empathy theory and how interventions can be provided in a more neurodiversity-affirming manner.

 Course Number: ED 501-5401